 Just as a gold miner far beneath the earth needs special lamps and tools to shed light on ore-rich rocks, we too need a way to see into the darkened inner world of our own psyche.
 To illuminate our inner world and work, we need to learn about self-observation and the conscious action of deliberately stepping back from our thoughts.
-We must become an observer of ourselves, watchful of both the content — and the intent — of everything arising from our own mind.
+We must become an observer of ourselves, watchful of both the content — and the intent — of everything arising from our own mind and heart.

 Does your tradition talk about the existence of a world above thought, and the importance of spending more time there?
 If so, can you share a quotation about it with us?
 It may help others reach this higher place of peace and understanding.
 So, please submit your quotation to the OneJourney Living Book by clicking the link below…

 Dr. Ellen Dickstein

 P.S.
 Click here if you would like to receive the OneJourney e-newsletter straight into your inbox once a month.